i4han/rtd-sample/README.md

 1. From the repo directory in Terminal, see which files contain changes by typing `git status`.
 1. Add those files to your commit with `git add file1.md file2.md file3.md`
 1. Make your commit with `git commit`, which will open Vim.
-1. Type `i` to enter 'interactive' mode.
+1. Type `i` to enter 'insert' mode.
 Type a short commit message that describes the changes you made, like "Removed section on roles."
-1. Press `ESC` to exit 'interactive mode', type `:wq` and hit `Enter` to `write` and `quit`.
+1. Press `ESC` to exit 'insert' mode, type `:wq` and hit `Enter` to `write` and `quit`.

 ## Rebase, Push to Your Fork, and Submit a Pull Request:
 1. Run `git pull --rebase upstream master` to rebase from the original repo.
 This ensures that your local cloned repo captures any changes made in the original since you began working.